aws-samples/datalake-operational-metrics/README.md

 ## Introduction

-Over the last number of years, enterprises have accumulated so much of data.
+Over the last number of years, enterprises have accumulated so muchmassive amounts of data.
 Data volumes have increased at an unprecedented rate, exploding from terabytes to petabytes and sometimes exabytes of data.
-Increasingly many enterprises are building highly scalable, available, secure, and flexible Data Lakes on AWS, that can handle extremely large data sets.
-Once data lakes are productionized, to measure the efficacy of the data lake and communicate the gaps or accomplishments to the business groups, enterprise data teams are looking for tools to extract operational insights from the data lake solution.
-Those insights help answer key questions such as
+Increasingly, many enterprises are building highly scalable, available, secure, and flexible data lakes on AWS that can handle extremely large datasets.
+After data lakes are productionized, to measure the efficacy of the data lake and communicate the gaps or accomplishments to the business groups, enterprise data teams need tools to extract operational insights from the data lake solution.
+Those insights help answer key questions such
+as:
 * when was the last time a table was updated
 * what is the total table count in each of my database
 * what is the projected growth of a given table